19hours/sg-statutes/Acts/Banking Act.md

 (a) [Deleted by Act 23/2008 wef 20/10/2008]

-(b) any business of pawnbroking carried on by a person licensed under the Pawnbrokers Act (Cap.
-222); or
+(b) any business of pawnbroking carried on by a person licensed under the Pawnbrokers Act 2015; or

+[Act 2 of 2015 wef 01/04/2015]

 (c) any finance company licensed under the Finance Companies Act (Cap.
 108).